This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Heat a 4.5 quart soup pot over medium-high heat.
-Add OLIVE OIL and heat until shimmering.
+- Heat a 4.5-quart soup pot over medium-high heat.
+Add the OLIVE OIL and heat until shimmering.

-- Add ITALIAN SAUSAGE and cook until browned.
+- Add the ITALIAN SAUSAGE and cook until browned, breaking it apart as it cooks.
 Transfer with a slotted spoon to a plate and set aside.

-- Return SAUSAGE to the pot.
-Add ORZO, TOMATOES (with their juice), CHICKEN BROTH, ITALIAN SEASONING, SALT, and PEPPER.
+- Return the SAUSAGE to the pot.
+Add the ORZO, TOMATOES (with their juice), CHICKEN BROTH, ITALIAN SEASONING, SALT, and PEPPER.

-- Bring to a boil, then reduce to medium-low and simmer for 10–15 minutes, stirring occasionally, until PASTA is cooked.
-Adjust the consistency by adding more WATER or BROTH as needed.
+- Bring to a boil, then reduce to medium-low.
+Simmer for 10–15 minutes, stirring occasionally, until the ORSO PASTA is tender.

-- To store, cool completely and refrigerate in an airtight container for up to 5 days or freeze for up to 90 days.
+- To store: Cool completely.
+Refrigerate in an airtight container for up to 5 days, or freeze for up to 3 months.

 Equipment